 Activities throughout the day, various locations, Gorham. $5 lanyard, $20 family package. www.newyeargorham.org

 It’s a New Year’s Eve celebration for the whole family, with ice skating, magic shows, comedy, puppets, line dancing, food, games and music throughout the day at various locations throughout town.
+What’s more, Mad Science of Maine will have a very cool show about Newton’s 3 laws of physics AND Wildlife Encounters will be on hand with some animal ambassadors!
+Plus you can catch a performance by Running With Scissors Improv Comedy over at the McCormack Performing Arts Center.
 Fireworks take over the skies over Gorham High School at 9 p.m.
-Buy lanyards at Gorham Hannaford or the Gorham Rec.
-Dept. ($20 family packages only available at Gorham Rec.
-Dept.)
+Buy lanyards at Gorham Hannaford, Baxter Memorial Library and the Gorham Rec.
+Dept.

 Most events begin at 8 p.m., multiple locations, Bangor. countdownbangor.com

-The ball drops at midnight in Westmarket Square, where the crowd will gather to hear some live tunes and to welcome in 2016.
-At various venues around town, there will be music, comedy, crown building (yes, crown building) and more.
+The ball drops at midnight in Westmarket Square, where the crowd will gather to hear some live tunes and to welcome in 2017.
+At various venues around town, there will be music, comedy, crown building (because everyone should don a crown at least once) and more.

 2 p.m. to 12:30 a.m., downtown Belfast. $18 (19+), $15 seniors, $5 (ages 5-18), under 5 free | www.nybb.org

 It’s a chem-free and family friendly NYE in downtown Belfast, with several venues hosting live entertainment throughout the evening – music, storytelling, juggling, magic, performance and more.
-The venues are all within walking distance of each other, so you can catch some bluegrass at one place and jazz poetry at another.
+This year’s performers include Jennifer Armstrong, The Sauternes, Sugarbush, Strait Up, Mes Amis, Positive People, Ann Delaney, People of Earth, Monday Night Jazz Orchestra and many more.